Because cavities, mouth breathing, and poor sleep

 Frequently Asked Questions

-How might myofunctional therapy impact my appearance?
+How does myofunctional therapy work?

 What signs indicate a tongue-tie?